Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-Having seen that the $\PSU(N-1)$-homogeneous Lagrangian $L \subset X = (\C\P^{N-2})^N$ is narrow in many circumstances, we now use the methods of \cref{secOhSS} to show that for the trivial local system $L$ is in fact wide in all but one of the situations not ruled out by \cref{PrimePowProp}.
-We shall also prove that $L$ is non-displaceable for all values of $N$, and, moreover, that it is wide over $\C$ after turning on an appropriate $B$-field.
+Having seen that the Lagrangians in our family are narrow in many circumstances, we now use the methods of \cref{secOhSS} to show that for the trivial local system they are in fact wide in cases \ref{primeitm1} and \ref{primeitm2} of \cref{PrimePowProp}.